Yasouimo/Multi-agent-Mapping-and-Surveillance-Using-Webots-Bellmir-Chegdati/README.md

 The diagram above illustrates the detailed workflow of the robots, showing the processes of sending and receiving map updates, path planning, and path execution.

+## Inter-Robot Communication System

+The e-Puck robots utilize a sophisticated communication system to share information and coordinate their activities across the environment.
+This system enables efficient mapping and surveillance by allowing robots to exchange detection data and avoid redundant exploration.

+### Communication Architecture

+Each e-Puck robot is equipped with an emitter and receiver device that allows for bidirectional communication with other robots in the team.
+The `RobotCommunicator` class manages this communication, handling tasks such as:
+* Broadcasting robot positions and statuses
+* Sharing object detections across the team
+* Logging detection information for analysis
+* Coordinating responses to important detections (like intruders)

+### Object Detection Sharing

+When a robot detects an object in the environment, it broadcasts this information to all other robots in the network.
+This approach has several benefits:

+1. **Reduced Redundancy**: Robots avoid re-exploring areas that have already been mapped by their peers
+2. **Collaborative Intelligence**: The system tracks which robot first detected each object type
+3. **Prioritized Alerts**: Critical detections (such as cats) trigger immediate alerts

+Here's an example from our detection logs showing how different robots detect and share information about various objects:

+14:21:50,e-puck,PlasticCrate,1,"(0.09, -0.34)",First       # First detection of a PlasticCrate
+14:22:28,e-puck(1),CardboardBox,1,"(0.90, -0.04)",First    # First detection of a CardboardBox
+14:23:42,e-puck(3),OilBarrel,1,"(3.34, 4.11)",First        # First detection of an OilBarrel
+14:24:21,e-puck(3),Cat,1,"(4.74, 1.57)",First              # First detection of a Cat - triggers alarm

+### Intelligent Alarm System

+The robot team implements a cooperative alarm system that prevents multiple alerts for the same object.
+When a robot detects a cat (unauthorized entity), it:

+1. Broadcasts the detection to all robots
+2. Checks if another robot has recently detected a cat (within 60 seconds)
+3. Only triggers an alarm if this is a new detection

+For example, at 14:24:21, e-puck(3) first detected a cat at position (4.74, 1.57), triggering an alarm.
+Subsequent cat detections by the same robot don't trigger new alarms, as shown by the "Repeat" status:

+14:24:21,e-puck(3),Cat,1,"(4.74, 1.57)",First      # Initial detection - triggers alarm
+14:24:25,e-puck(3),Cat,Repeat,"(4.70, 0.93)",e-puck(3)
+14:24:30,e-puck(3),Cat,Repeat,"(4.51, -0.07)",e-puck(3)
+14:24:35,e-puck(3),Cat,Repeat,"(4.00, -0.95)",e-puck(3)

+When another robot (e-puck(1)) detected a cat at 14:27:15, it created a new first detection, as it was detecting the cat in a different area of the environment:

+14:27:15,e-puck(1),Cat,1,"(-2.53, 4.02)",First    # New cat detected by a different robot

 ## Object Detection and Alert System

 Each robot in the team is equipped with cameras that capture real-time images of the environment.
 These images are processed through a YOLOv8 model to perform object detection.
 The primary goal of this system is to identify and alert the team about any foreign objects detected in the monitored area.